Table of Contents

-Explaining a discrepancy between two sets of financial data or account balances is where account reconciliation shines.
+Explaining a discrepancy between two sets of financial data, previous balances, or account balances is where account reconciliation shines.
 Due to the varying timing of deposits and payments, some variation may be tolerated.
 However, there may be fraud or book cooking if there are disparities that cannot be justified.
 Daily, monthly, or yearly record-keeping reconciliations are all viable options for businesses and individuals.

 What’s the Purpose of Invoice Reconciliation?

 When discrepancies arise in an organization’s books, it may be necessary to do an invoice reconciliation.
-To grasp the steps in billing reconciliation, one must be familiar with the most common circumstances that call for such a course of action.
+To grasp the steps in billing reconciliation, one must be familiar with the most common circumstances that call for such areas of action.

 Invoice reconciliation is performed to detect fraudulent actions and monitor timing concerns.

-Invoice reconciliation detects fraud concerns, which software automation may manage more effectively.
+Invoice reconciliation detects fraud concerns, and software automation may manage figures more effectively.
 Doing so may restrict access in a particular manner, which helps avoid scams.
 Invoice reconciliation also helps identify the root cause of a payment date discrepancy.